 Uterus is a hollow, pear-shaped organ in which fetal development occurs

-Uterus is a hollow, pear-shaped organ in which fetal development occurs.
-A layer of cells form the lining (endometrium) of the uterus or womb.
+The uterus is a hollow, pear-shaped organ in which fetal development occurs.
+A layer of cells forms the lining (endometrium) of the uterus or womb.
 Cancerous cells grow in the endometrium and cause endometrial cancer.
 Thus, endometrial cancer begins in the uterus.
 Endometrial cancer is also known as Uterine Cancer.

 Causes of Uterine Cancer

-The exact cause of endometrial cancer is unknown.
-However, the risk increases with advancing age, a strong family history and genetic mutations.
+Endometrial cancer risk factors: The exact cause of endometrial cancer is unknown.
+However, the risk increases with advancing age, strong family history, and genetic mutations.
 Alterations in the gene sequence within the endometrial cells lining the uterus can cause uterine cancer.
 Genetic mutations turn healthy and normal cells into abnormal cells, which grow and multiply at an abnormal rate.
 The abnormal cells accumulate and form a mass (tumour).
 Cancerous cells spread aggressively by invading nearby healthy tissues and then spreading to other organs of the body (metastasize).

 Hormonal imbalances – especially the changes in the levels of two main female hormones: estrogen and progesterone – produced by the ovaries can cause changes in the endometrium.
-A health condition that augments the levels of estrogen hormone, but not progesterone can raise the risk of endometrial cancer.
-Such conditions include diabetes, obesity and polycystic ovarian syndrome.
-Post-menopausal hormonal therapy involving estrogen hormones can also increase the risk of endometrial cancer.
+A health condition that augments the levels of estrogen hormone, but not progesterone can raise the risk.
+Such conditions include diabetes, obesity, and polycystic ovarian syndrome.
+Post-menopausal hormonal therapy involving estrogen hormones can also increase cancer risk.
 A type of ovarian cancer that increases the levels of estrogen hormone can increase the risk of uterine cancer.

 Hormone therapy for breast cancer increases the risk of getting endometrial cancer.
-However, a drug tamoxifen prescribed for the treatment of breast cancer outweighs the small risk of endometrial cancer.
+However, the drug tamoxifen prescribed for the treatment of breast cancer outweighs the small risk of uterine cancer.
 Therefore, those who are taking tamoxifen should discuss the risk with their doctor.

 The risk of endometrial cancer increases with age – older women who have undergone menopause are at increased risk.